erickhun/blog/content/posts/defi-make-money-like-a-bank.md

 title = "DeFi: Make money like a bank"
 +++

 DeFi, or Decentralized Finance, is probably one of today's biggest opportunities to generate interest out of your own money.
-It unlocked the possibility to anyone to **become their own bank**, and to make the most of their money.
-DeFi allows their users to make all kinds of various transactions, like exchanging currencies (via your bank that uses the FOREX in the traditional financial system), lending or borrowing.
-And with this, comes the possibility to collect fees and interest.
+It unlocked the possibility for anyone to **become their own bank**.
+DeFi allows its users to make all kinds of various transactions, like exchanging currencies (via your bank that uses the FOREX in the traditional financial system), lending or borrowing.
+And with this capabilities, comes the possibility to collect fees and interest from those actions.

-As for today 31st December, the value transiting into Decentralized Finance has a value of 245 Billion dollars.
+As for today 31st December 2021, the value transiting into Decentralized Finance has a value of 245 Billion dollars:

 ![Total Value Locked DeFi](/img/defi-make-money-like-a-bank/defi-lama-total-value-locked.jpg)